The state of Colorado is using three options for high school equivalency (HSE) testing, the GED®, HiSET, and TASC.

 In Colorado, you pay $37.50 per test section ($150 for the complete set of four tests).
-The new “digitalized” GED exam consists of four sections: Math (90 minutes), Language Arts (150 minutes including a break), Social Studies (70 minutes), and Science (90 minutes).
+The new “digitalized” GED exam consists of four sections: Math (90 minutes), English Language Arts (150 minutes including a break), Social Studies (70 minutes), and Science (90 minutes).
 HiSET and TASC are cheaper.